Snook (comedian): Pete Soucy

 Peter "Pete" Soucy was born in Stephenville, Newfoundland and Labrador, moved with his family to Gander in 1969, where he attended school before eventually attending NSCAD in Nova Scotia.

 Soucy taught High School Visual Arts for five years between 1983 and 1989, four years in Clarenville High School, Clarenville, NL, and one at Bishops College in St. John's.

 Since 1986, Soucy has been acting, writing, designing, and directing for stage, radio and television.
 A graduate of the Nova Scotia College of Art and Design, Soucy later taught Visual Arts for several years in secondary schools.
 His most successful play, FLUX, has been adapted for television, published, and performed in several provinces and states.

 In 1987, Soucy co-founded the Day Job Theatre.
-Since then he has appeared in many television commercials and has completed a three-year term as Artistic Director of Rebel Island Theatre and the NaGeira Theatre Festival in Carbonear.
+Since then, he has appeared in many television commercials and has completed a three-year term as Artistic Director of Rebel Island Theatre and the NaGeira Theatre Festival in Carbonear.

-Soucy unsuccessfully ran for the Liberals in the 1999 provincial election losing to Jack Harris, who was leader of the NDP at the time.
+Soucy unsuccessfully ran for the Liberals in the 1999 provincial election.
+He lost to Jack Harris, who was leader of the NDP at the time.

 Soucy subsequently hosted VOCM's Backtalk in St. John's, NL.

-Following the resignation of Judy Foote as MP for Bonavista-Burin-Trinity in 2017, Soucy unsuccessfully ran for the Liberal party nomination losing narrowly to Churence Rogers.
+Following the resignation of Judy Foote as MP for Bonavista-Burin-Trinity in 2017, Soucy unsuccessfully ran for the Liberal party nomination; he lost narrowly to Churence Rogers.